himukin

 Cebuano

-n. entrails
+n. declaration

 Cebuano